hjbhu6/yvertx/core_manual_yeti.md

     req received

+To enter multi-line input in the repl end the lines with \.

 From the repl
 you can try all the code snippets from this manual.
 You have to stop the repl from time to time, so that resources are freed (ie servers listening